Cameltr/cameltr.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm currently an undergraduate student at Wuhan University (WHU), China.
-I'm a member of <a href="http://aim-nercms.whu.edu.cn/"> AIMLab</a>, advised by <a href="https://scholar.google.com/citations?user=RXBiwbUAAAAJ&hl=zh-CN"> Asso.
-Prof. Jing Xiao</a> and <a href="https://wangzwhu.github.io/home/"> Prof. Zheng Wang</a>.
+I'm currently an undergraduate student at Wuhan University (武汉大学).
+I'm a member of <a href="http://aim-nercms.whu.edu.cn/"> AIM Lab</a>（AI and Multimedia Lab）, advised by <a href="https://scholar.google.com/citations?user=RXBiwbUAAAAJ&hl=zh-CN">Jing Xiao</a> and <a href="https://wangzwhu.github.io/home/">Zheng Wang</a>.
+And I am also collaborating with <a href="https://liaoliang92.github.io/homepage/">Liang Liao</a> at Nanyang Technological University

 My research interest lies in image inpainting and scene understanding.